gerasimosmichalitsianos/maryland_legislature_emails/README.md

     written to the console or to a simple text file.
 The output can simply be copied and pasted into common email services (e.g. gmail) to email all the members of the legislature at-once.

+    It is expected you will have Perl 5 installed, and that this program will be run in a Linux or UNIX-like command-line environment.

 ###### Perl VERSION

     Supports Perl 5.